Mielek/apim-policy-toolkit/docs/AvaliablePolicies.md

 * set-variable
 * validate-jwt

-#### :x: Not implemented policies
+Policies not listed here are not implemented yet.

 ## InlinePolicy

 Inline Policy is a workaround until all the policies are implemented.
 It allows you to include policy not implemented yet to the document.

 ```csharp
 c.InlinePolicy("<set-backend-service base-url=\"https://internal.contoso.example\" />");